fltk/fltk/README.Windows.txt

   fltk-config --compile myProgram.cxx

 "fltk-config" and "fluid" will be installed in "/usr/local/bin/" by default.
-I recommend that you add it to the command search path.
+We recommend that you add it to the command search path.